Marotolana, Ambanja

 Marotolana is a municipality (commune, kaominina) in Madagascar.
 It belongs to the district of Ambanja, which is a part of Diana Region.
 According to 2001 census the population of Marotolana was 10,538.

 Only primary schooling is available in town.
-The majority 99% of the population are farmers.
+99% of the population are farmers.
 The most important crops are rice and coffee, while other important agricultural products are cocoa and pepper.
 Services provide employment for 1% of the population.